C-EO/iconsguild/CONTRIBUTING.md

 Before creating an icon request, please search to see if someone has requested the icon already.
 If there is an open request, please add a :+1:.

-If the icon has not already been requested, [create an issue](https://github.com/lucide-icons/lucide/issues/new?title=Icon%20Request:) with a title of `Icon request: <icon name>` and add as much information as possible.
+If the icon has not already been requested, [create an issue](https://github.com/c-eo/iconsguild/issues/new?title=Icon%20Request:) with a title of `Icon request: <icon name>` and add as much information as possible.

 ### Icon Requests from Feather

-If you are a designer who wants to contribute to Lucide but you don't know what icons to work on, then have a look at the Requests from Feather.
-All open, unfinished and valid requests can be found in [Feather Icon Requests](https://github.com/lucide-icons/lucide/issues/119).
+If you are a designer who wants to contribute to IconsGuild but you don't know what icons to work on, then have a look at the Requests from Feather.
+All open, unfinished and valid requests can be found in [Feather Icon Requests](https://github.com/c-eo/iconsguild/issues/119).

 ## Development